 Pvt.
 Alva R. Doshier

-child, his mother passed away in 1922, and his
+was a child, his mother passed away in 1922, and his father remarried.

 Alva was inducted into the Army on March 20, 1041, and sent to Fort Knox, Kentucky, for basic training.
 It is not known what training he received, but after basic training, he was sent to Camp Polk, Louisiana, and assigned to 753rd Tank Battalion.